openebs/website/docs/main/concepts/basics.md

 These users are responsible for managing the life cycle of the application and are often referred to as users or developers.
 Typically these users have restricted access to one or more `namespaces` in the Kubernetes clusters.
 These users can have view access to the object that can be used like `StorageClasses` but will not be able to edit or delete them.

 These users usually have full access to application abstractions within their namespace.
-Some examples of application abstractions are `Deployment`, `StatefulSet`, `ConfigMaps`, and `PVC`.
+Some examples of application abstractions are `Deployment`, `StatefulSet`, `ConfigMap`, and `PVC`.

 Administrators can further define other roles for users with further granular access or restrictions using the Kubernetes RBAC.